Find Trade Colleges

 San Marcos, CA

-Palomar College did quite well in this year’s ranking of the most popular places for woodworking students to get a associate degree.
-It came in at #10 on the list.
+With a ranking of #10, Palomar College did quite well on this year’s most popular schools for woodworking students working on their associate degree.
 Palomar College is a fairly large public school located in the suburb of San Marcos.

 Of the 7 students majoring in woodworking at Palomar College, 86% are male and 14% are female.